Tagalog Timed Text Style Guide

 - Main titles: do not subtitle the on-screen main title card.

 - Episode titles: do not subtitle episode titles if they do not appear on screen/are not voiced-over.
+Do not translate them unless there is an approved translation provided.
 If on-screen (either as part of the principal photography or burned into video) or voiced-over, please reference the KNP tool for approved translations.

 - Titles of published works, existing movies and TV shows: use official or well-known translations.
 If none are available, leave titles in the original language.